Safety measures concerning the Coronavirus COVID-19. Read more about the measures.

 Understanding this shift is essential because ageing societies face major investment needs related to the climate transition, digitalisation, and security while their labour supply becomes more limited.
 In such operating environments, conventional fiscal stimulus may fail to deliver expected gains, making it necessary to reassess the mechanisms through which public investment affects output.

 This ESM brief finds that public investment is substantially more effective when combined with labour market reforms, especially when employment is already high.
 Examining this relationship is particularly relevant from a financial stability perspective: sovereign borrowing conditions can deteriorate when fiscal stimulus in tight labour markets leads to higher inflation, stronger monetary tightening, or weaker growth outcomes.
+These concerns are amplified when additional public investment is debt-financed, a dimension that we acknowledge but do not analyse econometrically.

 Policy challenge: Why traditional fiscal policy may be failing